jocke1995/StortSpelProjekt/StortSpelProjekt/Tutorials.md

 If an upgrade is bought more than once its level should increase in the function **IncreaseLevel()**.
 It is in this function you define what will happen with each increase in level.
 Examples could be multiplying stat increases by level or maybe a switch case that adds functionallity for every level.
 Here is an example from UpgradeRangeTest where the speed at wich they are accelerating is mutiplied by level.
-The health change you get will not increase but you will still get 100 more health.
+The health change you get will not increase but you will still get 100 more health for each level.

 ```cpp
 	void UpgradeRangeTest::IncreaseLevel()